 - Open the Google Home app

-Because Google Assistant can understand the voices of different people using the same Google Home they can each order things from their own Express account.
-Once each person has their own account, Google Assistant will automatically bill the right person upon recognizing their voice.
+Because Google Assistant can understand the voices of different people using the same Google Home or Nest device, they can each order things from their own Express account.
+Once each person has their own account, Google Assistant will automatically bill the right person by recognizing their voice.
 Unlike with Alexa, it is not possible to create a PIN for preventing malicious purchases or joke orders made by children.

 To buy something, just say "Hey Google, add [item name] to my shopping cart".
 Or. if you want to direct the Assistant to a specific store, say: "Hey Google, add [product] from [store] to my cart".
 There is currently no way to ask what's in your cart, remove items from the cart, or change the quantity of items.